uvarc/rc-website/content/userinfo/rcgenai-userguide.md

 # Introduction

 UVARC GenAI is a UVA-hosted multimodal LLM and VLM server available to UVA research computing members with an active research computing account.
-Like other common multimodal platforms (e.g., ChatGPT or Claude), UVARC GenAI can be used to assist with research, coding, and writing support, all data is securely processed in-house at UVA.
+Like other common multimodal platforms (e.g., ChatGPT or Claude), UVA RC GenAI can be used to assist with research, coding, and writing support, all data is securely processed in-house at UVA.
 Currently, UVARC GenAI is running the Kimi K2.5 model and is accessible via browser and API.
 UVA RC GenAI is only being offered to research projects; it is not available for academic or administrative purposes.

 # Getting Started